 Figure 10.
 Representative Series 5 jumps.
 Photographs in each sequence were separated by in interval of 15 msec.
 Note the presence of a reference hair inclined at -60° outside of the plane of each jump.
 Image A shows a jump with a relatively low range (D_R) that nonetheless hit its target.
 Early in each jump there was a significant backward pitch (ω_P) in the flight of these spiders.
 The first photograph at which this pitch was obviously reversed through braking on the dragline is indicated with an arrow, for each series.
 After braking began, the legs flew forward in each case and came together in a catching basket (with the appearance of a terrestrial octopus!).
-When images were viewed at a lower contrast, the starting positions could be seen more clearly.

 Figure 11.
 Detail of jumps A and B shown in Figure 10.
 X and Y axes (red lines), beginning at the calculated launch position, depict intervals of 1.00 cm.
-The center of gravity of the spider is plotted with green circles.
+Successive positions of the center of gravity of the spider are plotted with green circles.
 The starting position of leg IV and the calculated take-off radius (large circle at upper left) are also shown.
-Horizontal and vertical lines depict calculated spider positions based on the calculated take-off velocity and direction of take off, as if the flight took place in a vacuum.
-Flights were essentially ballistic (free-fall) up to the point where dragline braking (associated with forward acceleration and stopping or reversal of backward pitch) could be seen with commensurate deviation from the ballistic path.
+Horizontal and vertical lines depict calculated spider positions based on the calculated take off velocity and direction of take off, as if the flight took place in a vacuum.
+As can be seen, flights were essentially ballistic (free-fall) up to the point where dragline braking (associated with forward acceleration and stopping or reversal of backward pitch) could be seen with commensurate deviation from the ballistic path.
 Analyses like this also suggested that braking at the end of a flight could be completed in as little as 45 msec (or less), but it was not a factor in the early part of the flight.
-As can be seen from these examples, no evidence of gliding or significant air resistance was observed in these flight patterns.
+As can be seen from these examples, no evidence of gliding or significant air resistance was observed in the flight patterns of Phidippus.